mcraiha/AUDALF/README.md

 ## Implementations

-C# implementation will come later
+C# implementation can be found from [here](https://github.com/mcraiha/CSharp-AUDALF)

 ## What are the negative traits?